MyWebIntelligence/mwi/README.md

 *   **Land Creation & Management**: Organize your research into "lands," which are thematic collections of terms and URLs.
 *   **Web Crawling**: Crawl URLs associated with your lands to gather web page content.
 *   **Content Extraction**: Process crawled pages to extract readable content.
+*   **SEO Rank Enrichment**: Query the SEO Rank API for each expression and keep the raw JSON payload alongside the URL.
 *   **Embeddings & Pseudolinks**: Paragraph-level embeddings, semantic similarity, and CSV export of "pseudolinks" between semantically close paragraphs across pages.
 *   **Media Analysis & Filtering**: Automatic extraction and analysis of images, videos, and audio.
 Extracts metadata (dimensions, size, format, dominant colors, EXIF), supports intelligent filtering and deletion, duplicate detection, and batch asynchronous processing.
 *   **Enhanced Media Detection**: Detects media files with both uppercase and lowercase extensions (.JPG, .jpg, .PNG, .png, etc.).